jeffkaleth/jeffkaleth/README.md

 ### Summary

-I'm an engineer seeking to leverage my automation, documentation and cyber security skill sets.
+I'm an IT engineer seeking to leverage my automation, documentation and cyber security skill sets.

 **Top Skills:**